ffflora/react-projects/notes/react-notes1.md

 Let’s quickly recap what’s going on and the order in which the methods are called:

 1. When `<Clock />` is passed to `ReactDOM.render()`, React calls the **constructor** of the `Clock` component.
 Since `Clock` needs to display the current time, it initializes `this.state` with an object including the current time.
 We will later update this state.

 2. React then calls the `Clock` component’s `render()` method.
 This is how React learns <u>what should be displayed</u> on the screen.
 React then updates the DOM to match the `Clock`’s render output.

 3. When the `Clock` output is inserted in the DOM, React calls the `componentDidMount()` **lifecycle** method.
 Inside it, the `Clock` component asks the browser to set up a timer to call the component’s `tick()` method once a second.

 4. Every second the browser calls the `tick()` method.
 Inside it, the `Clock` component schedules a UI update by calling `setState()` with an object containing the current time.
 Thanks to the `setState()` call, React knows the state has changed, and calls the `render()` method again to learn what should be on the screen.
 This time, `this.state.date` in the `render()` method will be different, and so the render output will include the updated time.
 React updates the DOM accordingly.

-5. If the `Clock` component is ever removed from the DOM, React calls the `componentWillUnmount()` lifecycle method so the timer is stopped. // 前半句，react 怎么知道什么时候 clock is removed?
+5. If the `Clock` component is ever removed from the DOM, React calls the `componentWillUnmount()` lifecycle method so the timer is stopped.

+   Use a `if...else` statement to check if the clock component is removed from the DOM.

 ## Using State Correctly